r0bbar/siglab/siglab_py/README.md

 That's a strategy concern, and gateway.py don't handle that for you.

+#### Dry Run

+[**gateway.py** (pypy compatible)](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/gateway.py) has a parameter 'dry_run'.
+If set to True, it won't actually send orders out to exchange.
+Instead, it'd respond by faking some fills.
+This is for integration testing.

 ### Closing thoughts
 The spirit of the implementation is to have a very very simple standalone order gateway, which is separate from strategy implementation.
 Strategies implementation should only have entry/exit logic.
 Strategy concerns, and Execution concerns should be separate.